 However, buying a house from another era can be an endeavor fraught with potential problems.
 Older houses are not necessarily built to the same electrical or plumbing standards of today.
 Plus, if they have not been maintained correctly through the years, they can turn into a serious money pit or a potential hazard.

 Bring a professional home inspector with you before you seal the deal on a home to take a close look at the property.
-A professional inspector is trained to spot structural damage or issues that might seem minor but may cause major problems in the future.
+A professional inspector is trained to spot structural damage or issues that might seem minor, but may cause major problems in the future.

-- If the old house you are considering has vintage wiring, such as the knob-and-tube technology that was popular around the 1920s and 1930s, plan to completely update the wiring for your safety.
+If the old house you are considering has vintage wiring, such as the knob-and-tube technology that was popular around the 1920s and 1930s, plan to completely update the wiring for your safety.
 But having said that, many home insurance providers may not agree to insure the home if it has knob and tube wiring.
 And if you can’t get insurance off the bat, your lender may not agree to supply you with a mortgage.

 Iron pipes which were popular up until 1940.
-They can become clogged with rust and may need to be replaced.
+But they can become clogged with rust and may need to be replaced.
 Again, this could be an issue in terms of getting homeowners insurance.

 These are just a few things to which to pay attention to when buying an older home.

 Take time to inspect the property thoroughly.
 With proper attention, you can mix today’s modern technology with your home’s period features to create a combination of charm and safety.